yamadapc/juce-visual-regressions/README.md

   - $PROJECT_ROOT is found by looking for .git, in the future this can be configurable
 * Compare the snapshot with the snapshot at `$PROJECT_ROOT/test/visual-regressions/stable/$NAME.png` if it exists
   - Write the diff to `$PROJECT_ROOT/test/visual-regressions/diff/$NAME.png`
-  - This uses imagemagick, with a 5% pixel diff threshold and a 5s timeout
+  - This uses a 5% pixel diff threshold
 * Fail the test (throw an exception) if the diff command fails
 * Delete the component and update the stored snapshot